gems-uff/db-mining/README.md

 | results_implementation_characterization.ipynb   | Produces statistics about implementation Heuristics            | database.xlsx, implementation.xlsx, implementation_names.xlsx, query.xlsx | None          |

 ## Historical Analysis
 The table below shows the workflow for the historical analysis of the results.
-This analysis only requires the execution of the **Heuristics Extraction script** extract_historical.py".
+This analysis only requires the execution of the **Heuristics Extraction script** in historical mode: `extract.py -s 10 -l all`".

 | Name          | Goal                                                | Input          | Output        |
 | ------------- | --------------------------------------------------- | -------------- | ------------- |